 FOR 2 ACTION POINTS, you may:

-- Investigate privately (read the Paragraph for yourself); after reading it, you may choose to read the Paragraph out loud anyway (in which case you regain 1 action point).
+- Investigate privately (read the Paragraph to yourself); after reading it, you may choose to read the Paragraph out loud anyway (in which case you regain 1 action point).

-- Extract information from a detective in the same zone as you (also give this detective 1 Buoy token).
+- Extract information from a detective in the same zone as you (giving this detective 1 Buoy token).

 Whether public or private, all investigations are automatically successful.
-To search/inspect a location (to gather physical clues or testimonies from other people on board) and to interrogate a suspect, the detective has to be in the same zone as the target.
+To search/inspect a location (to gather physical clues or testimonies from other people on board) and to interrogate a suspect, the detective must be in the same zone as the target.